kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Each of these approaches, on some level, seeks to convert _scarce attention_ into _useful signal_.
 Each has its own strengths and weaknesses:

-- **Quadratic Funding** struggles to allocate attention, leading to "beauty contests."
+- **Quadratic Funding** advantages smaller groups, but struggles to allocate attention, leading to "beauty contests."
-- **Pairwise Methods** struggles to get sufficient coverage to produce reliable results.
+- **Pairwise Methods** offer a simple and intuitive framing, but struggle to get sufficient coverage to produce good results.
-- **Metrics-Based** struggles with "Goodhart's Law" failures and incentivizes misrepresentation.
+- **Metrics-Based** reduce scope for politics, but struggle with "Goodhart's Law" failures and incentivizes misrepresentation.
-- **AI-Augmented** struggles with issues of alignment, legitimacy, and interpretability.
+- **AI-Augmented** sidestep issues of voter apathy, but struggle with issues of alignment, legitimacy, and interpretability.

 [I have been researching and working with decision-making systems since 2016](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3359677), with a focus on pairwise methods.
 I believe that we should continue exploring _all_ of these techniques, and develop a culture of practice able to select from among them based on the characteristics of the problem, and audience, at hand.